Lesson Plan: Our Solar System

 Summative (optional follow-up):

-• Planet bingo or matching game in following lesson.
+• Planet bingo or matching game in the following lesson.

 6. Differentiation Strategies

-- Visual Learners: Large posters, picture cards, video.
+- Visual Learners: Large posters, picture cards, and video.

 - Auditory Learners: Planet Song, choral response (“Mercury, the first!”).